-The Mura Gianicolensi, so-called because they pass along the Janiculum Hill, were built during the pontificates of Pope Urban VIII and Pope Innocent X, in the seventeenth century, to replace, with a different layout, a section of the Aurelian walls, passing through the current Rione Trastevere.
+The Janiculum Walls, so-called because they pass along the Janiculum Hill, were built during the pontificates of Pope Urban VIII and Pope Innocent X, in the 17th century, to replace, with a different layout, a section of the Aurelian Walls, passing through the current Rione Trastevere.
 The city walls stretched from Porta Portese, rebuilt by Pope Innocent X, to Piazza del Sant'Uffizio, up to Piazza San Pietro.

 The appearance of medieval Rome was characterized by a row of towers that, including those inserted in the walls, amounted to about nine hundred.
 The towers marked the division of the town into many possessions and were, for the great families, a symbol of supremacy.
 In Via dei Fori Imperiali, at the junction with Via Cavour stands the Torre dei Conti, built in the thirteenth century and known in the Middle Ages for its majesty as "Torre Maggiore".
 Behind the structure, going up along via Tor dei Conti, you reach the Torre del Grillo, built upon the remains of walls dating back to the Trajan era.
 At the end of the climb, there is the Torre delle Milizie, commissioned by Pope Gregory IX in the thirteenth century.
 Leaning on Piazza Navona, there are the Torre dei Sanguigni and the Torre dei Millini.
 Finally, in via dei Portoghesi, you can see the Torre dei Frangipane, more often called Torre della Scimmia (Tower of the Monkey).